-Sara is a qualified UK and European patent attorney specialising in the biotechnology field with extensive experience in prosecuting and drafting patent specifications across a range of technologies.
+Sara is a qualified UK and European patent attorney specialising in the biotechnology field, particularly in synthetic biology, with extensive experience in prosecuting and drafting patent specifications across a range of technologies.

 Sara has also been involved in a number of oppositions and appeals at the European Patent Office.